 That expanded translation is valid because of the debate between the Schools of Shammai and Hillel.

 Jesus’s goal is to protect women, not impose kingdom oppression on them.
 Jewish law allowed only the man to initiate the divorce and thereby possibly victimize the woman.
 Further, as noted, Jewish law assumed that remarriage was legal, and Jesus did too, when porneia was committed, and Paul recognized divorce for abandonment for a believer married to an unbeliever.

 Therefore, if “Spouse A” abandons the marriage by divorce, then the abandoned “Spouse B” is not bound to “Spouse A” or the marriage.
 He or she is free to remarry.
 But each couple or the single divorcee must get counsel from wise leaders in the church who can look at the unique set of circumstances.

-Third, then why doesn’t Luke (and Mark) mention the sin of sexual immorality as a reason for divorce, while Matthew does?
-Craig Keener notes, referring to R.T.
-France’s comments, in Keener’s commentary on Matthew 19:1-9, that everyone knew that divorce was allowed for sexual misconduct or immorality.
+Third, then why doesn’t Luke (and Mark) mention the sin of sexual immorality as a reason for divorce, while Matthew does? in Keener’s commentary on Matthew 19:1-9 he notes, referring to R.T.
+France’s comments, that everyone knew that divorce was allowed for sexual misconduct or immorality.
 In fact, both Jewish and Roman law mandated a dissolution of the marriage, as a simple recognition that the marriage covenant had already been terminated by the creation of a new marriage.
 Therefore, Luke (and Mark) does not need to mention the exception of sexual misconduct; he assumed his readers would know this law, both in Israel and the Greek provinces (pp. 466-67).
 Matthew made explicit what Luke and (Mark) assumed.

 Fourth, what about remarriage after divorce according to 1 Cor.
 7:15?
 I agree with Paul Gardner in his commentary on v.
 15, when the unbelieving spouse abandons the marriage: “In the situation of v.
 15a, neither the state of marriage (the ‘enslavement’?) pertains nor, since now there is no marriage, do the Christian rules about divorce and remarriage ‘bind.’
 It is our view that this sad situation of an unbeliever walking out of a marriage to a Christian and forcing a divorce leaves the man or woman as if their partner was dead and hence, under certain strict conditions, available for remarriage.”